(originally published on 16.08.2013, reviewed/rewritten on 13.04.2025, tested on Oracle Solaris 11.4 SRU 79)

 pfedit: /etc/apache2/2.4/httpd.conf has been updated.

 The update is done atomically.
-At first pfedit makes a copy of the file, then you edit the the copy, and when the copy has changed, you will get a new file at the original place as the old file is replaced with the just edited copy.
-As there are as many preferences for an editor as there are people and editors, you can define the editor used by pfedit by setting the environments EDITOR or VISUAL(the later beats the first).
+First pfedit makes a copy of the file, then you edit the copy, and when the copy has changed, you will get a new file at the original place as the old file is replaced with the just edited copy.
+As there are as many preferences for an editor as there are people and editors, you can define the editor used by pfedit by setting the environment variables EDITOR or VISUAL (the latter beats the former).

-Okay, now the new admin want to edit the mime.types file.
+Okay, now the new admin wants to edit the mime.types file.

 junior@testbed:~$ pfedit /etc/apache2/2.4/mime.types